cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ### Elligator 2 Method {#ell2edwards}

-Preconditions: A twisted Edwards curve E and an equivalent Montgomery curve M.
+Preconditions: A twisted Edwards curve E and an equivalent curve M, either in Montgomery form or in the Weierstrass form given in {{rational-map}}.

 Helper functions: